-“Art is your human right” – Bob and Roberta Smith, British contemporary artist, writer, musician and art education advocate
+“Art makes children powerful” – Bob and Roberta Smith, British contemporary artist, writer, musician and art education advocate.

 ‘Fit for Life’ through Art